Suremaker/Spring.FluentContext/README.md

 ## Download
-It is possible to download package using [NuGet](http://nuget.org): `PM> Install-Package Spring.FluentContext` Or compile from sources available on Git: `git clone git://github.com/Suremaker/Spring.FluentContext.git`
+It is possible to download package using [NuGet](http://nuget.org): `PM> Install-Package Spring.FluentContext`

+or compile from sources available on Git: `git clone git://github.com/Suremaker/Spring.FluentContext.git`

 ## Implemented API Features
 * Registration of objects: